secretstartups/handbook/demand-generation/campaigns/emails-nurture/index.html.md

 **Review the smartlist and run:**
 * Smart List (filter):
-    - Member of Program: (current program, success status)
+    - Member of Program: (current program, success status) - `NOTE: These are pre-built in the templates, no need to edit!`
     - Subscription Filters (fitlers here are dependent on program type, and subject to change, so not adding all details)
     - Not in a trial
     - Not on an open opportunity
 * Flow
     - Add to nurture:
        - Select the program indicated in the issue description (should include one of the [active nurture program options](/handbook/marketing/demand-generation/campaigns/emails-nurture/#gtm-motion-nurtures))
        - Select the stream indicated in the issue description (should be awareness, consideration, OR decision/purchase)
 * Schedule
     - Select `Run Once` > Choose `Run Now` > Click `Run`